ArcanePlugins/ArcaneFramework/README.md

   breaking changes so we don't have to constantly refactor things.
   - However, if there's something we need to change, we will do it.

-**All of these barriers** (except for the license one) may be addressed by anyone who is willing to create and maintain a fork of ArcaneFramework.
+**All of these barriers** (except for the license) may be addressed by anyone who is willing to create and maintain a fork of ArcaneFramework.
 We are not interested in maintaining such a variant ourselves.

 ## Copyright Notice

-Copyright © 2022 lokka30 and contributors
+> Copyright © 2022 lokka30 and contributors
+>

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+> This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+>

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+> This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
+>

-You should have received a copy of the GNU General Public License along with this program.
+> You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.